|

 (Parlourpuss Barnaby x Spiritdancers Bluesurprise)

 Bert is my first stud boy.
 His father, Barney, has produced many beautiful Ragdolls over the years with very good temperaments with their own 'Barney' look that is familiar to a lot of people.
-I do hope he carries on that fine tradition.
-At the moment he looks facially like a young Willow so fingers crossed he will grow up as handsome as his older half brother.
+Bert passes on his lovely personality and good looks to his babies.
 He is gentle and playfull and has the most amazing loud purr but he can also be quite authorotative when he wants to be.
 He loves his food and a comfy bed and he adores being brushed and groomed, especially on his belly.
 He has proved to be a very gentle boy with the ladies and does like to sweet talk them.
 No lady can resist his charms!
-Bert has made steady progress on the show bench and received lots of very good judges reports.
-He has won his first challenge certificate at the Chester and North Wales Cat Club Show, awarded by Mr Leppard who gave him a very good report.
+Bert has produced some beautiful kittens and has made steady progress on the show bench and received lots of very good judges reports.
+He gained the title of Champion at the Yorkshire Cat Club Show 2010.
+Thankyou to his judges Mr Leppard, Mrs Perkins and Mrs Butters.
+On 30th July 2011 Bert and I attended our first TICA Show in Altrincham.
+I am very proud to say he became a TICA Champion on the day.
+On 29th September 2012 Bert became a GCCF Grand Champion.
+I would like to thank his judges Mrs Hamilton, Mrs Kilby and Mrs Gregory.
+I am very proud to say that on 8th November 2014 at The British Ragdoll Cat Club show Bert became an Imperial Grand Champion.
+I would like to thank his judges Mr Pearman, Mrs Tokens, Mrs Culf, Mrs Kilby and Mrs Butters.
+Bert is only available at invitation stud.
 I would like to thank Christine Hodcroft and Sue Allen for making it possible to own this darling boy.
+Bert carries blue and is also a DNA tested chocolate carrier but negative for cinnamon.

 Premier Magisragis Persephone (66 31)